Best Xbox Series X headsets 2023: treat your ears to high-quality gaming audio

 The headset’s audio profile – which is a tad bass-heavy out of the box – can be tweaked to your liking using the Xbox Accessories app, letting you lock in your preferred sound.
 The Xbox Wireless Headset also includes a discrete mutable microphone, mic monitoring, and intuitive volume and game/chat controls using the large dials that house the headset’s earcups.

 For just $99, the Xbox Wireless Headset puts other more expensive headsets to shame.
-It’s the best budget Xbox Series X headset you can buy and also has the added bonus of working on your PC or phone thanks to its Bluetooth connection.
+It’s the best budget Xbox Series X headset you can buy and also has the bonus of working on your PC or phone thanks to its Bluetooth connection.

-Best wireless Xbox Series X headset 🎧
+Best premium Xbox headset

 SteelSeries Arctis Nova Pro Wireless